315 West 44th Street, NYC

 Tarik Osman, Manager

-Article and photos by Dr. Roberta E. Zlokower
+By Dr. Roberta E. Zlokower

 Originally Published on ExploreDance.com

 Regina Carter and her dynamic Quintet, that fuses Jazz and Latin rhythms, with an amazing array of talent, heated up a very cold night, recently -- January in New York at Birdland.
 Regina is a petite violinist, who has a new CD, called Paganini After a Dream, recorded in Genoa, Italy, on the famed Guarneri Violin, owned by Nicolo Paganini, which has a $40 million insurance policy.
 Regina was greeted by an enormous crowd, on her arrival in Genoa, as she was the first Jazz musician to be allowed to play this rare violin.

 Regina's Quintet opened the first set with one of my very favorite Argentine Tango pieces, Oblivion, by Astor Piazzolla.
 This piece began with a soulful violin, that quickly fused into a percussive Cha Cha beat, with the assistance of Mayra Casales' amazing percussion, on wooden, metal, and natural, Latin instruments.
 Mayra loves her bongos, and Regina soon fused again into traditional Jazz rhythms, reminiscent of Stephane Grappelli.